UniversalDependencies/docs/morphology.md

 The UD scheme allows for the specification of complete morpho-syntactic represention that can be applied cross-linguistically.
 This effectively means that  grammatical notions may be indicated via  word forms (morphologically) or via dependency relations (syntactically).
 The morphological specification of a (syntactic) word in the UD scheme consists of three levels of representation:

 * A _lemma_ representing the semantic content of the word.
-* A _Part-of-Speech_ _tag_  representing the abstract lexical category associated with the word.
+* A _part-of-speech tag_ representing the abstract lexical category associated with the word.
 * A set of _features_ representing lexical and grammatical properties that are associated with the particular word form.

 Lemmas are typically determined by language-specific dictionaries and lexica.
-In contrast, the Part-of-Speech tags and grammatical properties are taken from two respective universal inventories, as we define below.
+In contrast, the part-of-speech tags and grammatical properties are taken from two respective universal inventories, as we define below.

-In morphology theory, the triplet _<_  _lemma_,_POS_ _tag_, _features_ _>_  of a word-form is called the _morphosyntactic_ _representation_ _(MSR)_ of that word.
-A set a  triplets that shares their _<_  _lemma_,_POS_ _tag_ _>_ value is  called an _abstract_ _paradigm_, and the respective set of word-forms is called a _concrete_ _paradigm_, of that word.
-In lexicalist approaches to morphosyntax, these rich, high-dimensional, paradigms provide the interface between the lexical and the syntactic parts of the grammar.
+In morphology theory, the triplet _<lemma, POS tag, features>_ of a word-form is called the _morphosyntactic representation (MSR)_ of that word.
+A set of triplets that share their _<lemma, POS tag>_ value is called an _abstract paradigm,_ and the respective set of word-forms is called a _concrete paradigm_ of that word.
+In lexicalist approaches to morphosyntax, these rich, high-dimensional paradigms provide the interface between the lexical and the syntactic parts of the grammar.

 ## Part-of-Speech Tags